Blendify/blender-manual/blender_docs/manual/addons/mesh/inset_straight_skeleton.rst

    :File: mesh_inset folder
    :Author: Howard Trickey

 Installation
 ============

-- This addon is bundled with Blender
+- This add-on is bundled with Blender.
-- Open Blender and go to User Preferences then the Addons Tab.
+- Open Blender and go to Preferences then the Add-ons tab.
-- Click Mesh then Inset Straight Skeleton to Enable the script.
+- Click Mesh then Inset Straight Skeleton to enable the script.

 Description